 He shortened my days.

 a.
-He weakened my strength in the way: The Psalmist began this song by recognizing his own weakness (Psalm 102:1-11).
+He weakened my strength in the way: The psalmist began this song by recognizing his own weakness (Psalm 102:1-11).
 Then he praised God for His deliverance and ultimate victory (Psalm 102:12-22).
-Now in the last section of this Psalm, he confesses once again his weakness and frailty (shortened my days).
+Now in the last section of this psalm, he confessed once again his weakness and frailty (shortened my days).

 b.
-He weakened…He shortened: In addition, the Psalmist recognized that it was God who either caused or allowed his weakness and frailty.
-Here the Psalmist wrote with some of the same sense as the much later Apostle Paul, who saw God’s plan and even glory in his present weakness (2 Corinthians 12:9-10).
+He weakened…He shortened: In addition, the psalmist recognized that it was God who either caused or allowed his weakness and frailty.
+Here the psalmist wrote with a point much like that of the much later Apostle Paul, who saw God’s plan and even glory in his present weakness (2 Corinthians 12:9-10).

 I said, “O my God,